lukso-network/docs/docs/guides/universal-profile/read-profile-data.md

 To inspect the address and check if it has an ERC725 contract, we can call its interface through the `erc725.js` library.
 The instance of the contract will need the following information:

-- [LSP3 - Universal Profile Metadata](../../standards/universal-profile/lsp3-profile-metadata) describes the data in the Universal Profile contract storage, and which keys to use to retrieve it.
+- [LSP3 - Profile Metadata](../../standards/universal-profile/lsp3-profile-metadata) describes the data in the Universal Profile contract storage, and which data keys to use to retrieve it.
 We can import the schema directly from the [erc725.js](../../tools/erc725js/schemas#standard-lsp-schemas) library.

   - `SupportedStandards` shows the interface using a Metadata Standard with a key.
 In our case we use `SupportedStandards:LSP3UniversalProfile` from to check if the contract is a Universal Profile.
   - `LSP3Profile` shows the data of the Universal Profile.